 For my full bio please visit me on LinkedIn.

-🎙Say Something Worth Stealing is a conversational podcast for the creative community.
-I’m host, creator, producer, editor, mixer, and marketer.
-It’s a lot of fun and I think you’d enjoy it.
+🎙Say Something Worth Stealing is a conversational podcast for the creative community and I’m host, creator, producer, editor, mixer, and marketer.
+It’s a lot of fun (and a labor of love) and I think you’d enjoy it.